-The church was built in the second half of the 13th century.
-In 1263, local priest Walter was mentioned in the documents.
-From 1552 it served Evangelicals, which was taken away in 1654.
-In 1506 to the church was added tower, southern annex and vestry.
-Since 1713 it was a cemetery church.
-After the displacement of local Germans after 1945 the church began to destroy, but fortunately avoided total devastation.
-The first maintenance work was carried out in 1959, the next in the 1960s and from 1977 to the present day.
-The church is no longer sacred, but functions as museum and exhibition.
+The church was built in the second quarter of the 13th century.
+It was first recorded in 1263, when the local parish priest Walter (“plebanus in Reinwirdi villa”) was mentioned in the documents.
+In 1506, a tower and a southern annex were added to the church.
+From 1552, the church served the Evangelicals, who lost it in 1654.
+From 1713 it was a cemetery church.
+After the expulsion of the local Germans after 1945, the church began to deteriorate, but fortunately it avoided total devastation.
+The first maintenance works were carried out in 1959, and the next ones in the 1960s and after 1977.

 Due to the state of preservation and the lack of major modern alterations, the church is a very valuable monument of Romanesque architecture.
 Only the southern window in the chancel and the south-eastern window in the nave were enlarged during the construction of the tower and the annex in the 16th century.
 The southern portal in the nave probably also dates from this period, and the presbytery portal was then walled up.
-In the nineteenth century, the crown of the nave and presbytery walls was raised.
+In the nineteenth century, the crown of the nave and presbytery walls was raised and a new ceiling was installed.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.